mlbj/tangnanoex/README.md

 **Examples**

 * [counter/](counter/): A counter module that decrements a 6-bit counter every fixed time interval and displays the current value on 6 LEDs.
+* [reset_counter/](reset_counter/): Identical to the counter module but with a reset button.
+The button is active-low and resets the counter to its initial value when pressed.
 * [uart/](uart/): A basic UART module that transmits a predefined string when a button is pressed and displays received data on LEDs.

 **Some references**